The Five College

 Loud Band: trombonists and double reed players who would like to make the pretty easy transition to Renaissance versions are more than welcome.

 Medieval Ensemble: exciting and popular- a chance to experience harps, citoles, organetto, fiddles and/or sing the powerful music of the middle ages.
+Meeting time TBA depending on participants schedules.
 Gregorian Chant Choir: informal Friday morning gathering to sing chant at UMass if there is enough interest.

 17th Century Song Seminar: for singers and keyboard, viol and recorder consorts, Also: group lessons in Lute, Renaissance Winds, and Viol.

 Improvisation ensemble: Learn how to make up the Renaissance on the fly!